antimony-lang/antimony/docs/concepts/variables.md

 If you are familiar with some other programming language, the way Sabre handles variables won't surprise you.

 To declare a variable, the `let` keyword is used.
+The type of the variable is infered, but can be specified explicitly.

 ```
 // variables.sb
 fn main() {
     let x = 10
-    let y = 5
+    let y: int = 5
     println(x + y)
 }
 ```